romanpunia/asx/README.md

 Keep in mind that if you use remote addons which is a feature that works similiar to NPM, you will get \<addons\> directory near you executable script that is basically \<node_modules\> directory.
 First time builds (if native) are slow as it is required to download full Vitex framework beforehand and build the target addon using platform compiler, after shared library has been built loading times are submillisecond.

-To install dependencies of a program run _--install_ and provide a _--file_ that should be scanned for dependencies.
+To install dependencies of a program run _--install_ and provide a file that should be scanned for dependencies.
 This will only download and build required addons.
 Afterwards you may run a program.

 * Native addons are made using C++.
 Compilation is greedy.
 * VM addons are made using AngelScript.
 Compilation is on demand.